Last updated on

-It is interesting to note that all the Koshas contains the word ‘Maya’.
+It is interesting to note that all the Koshas contain the word ‘Maya’.
 It is because the word Maya differentiates Atman and Anatman.
 All the Pancha Koshas are Anatman which simply means not Atman.

 So, the concept of Pancha Koshas needs the ultimate layer.
 This controller is the Atman.

 Atman is the supreme of all in an individual body.
 It is above the Maya, also called Sarvakarana Karanam, the cause of all the causes.
 The word ‘Atman’ is being frequently used for education in Indian Philosophy.
 This creates a dual vision of Atman and Brahman in the scholars.

 Now, this incorporates fully into the Pancha Koshas theory.
-Maximum of the scholars are in the Vijnanamaya Kosha, so they will explain Atman and Brahman as different things.
+A maximum of the scholars are in the Vijnanamaya Kosha, so they will explain Atman and Brahman as different things.
 At that level, this cannot be treated as an invalid statement as per the level of consciousness in Pancha Koshas.
 It is all about where the level of consciousness lies.
 And, the psychology of scholars lies in Vijnanamaya Kosha.

 So basically, the language itself is not enough to explain the relation between Atman and Brahman.
 There is a need for experiencing reality either mystically or through knowledge.
 Now we have reached the place where we started in this article.
 And, yes it’s complex unless you become perfect in meditation.

 Any form of meditation seems easy at the beginning.
 It becomes tougher later on.
 However, you can explore the Himalayan method from below.

 It is advised to understand the meaning of Reality before attempting any form of meditation.
-You can click here to know about Hiranyagarbha Yoga Darshana, the original principals of Yoga before Patanjali.
+You can click here to know about Hiranyagarbha Yoga Darshana, the original principles of Yoga before Patanjali.
 The key to everything is understanding the rhythm of the breath.
 Hypothetically, this itself is the natural motion of bodies in the photons, electrons, planets, etc. conserved via the complex relationships within and outside the body.
 The breath is key to reach Atman via the concept of Pancha Koshas.